aJustinOng/aJustinOng.github.io/index.md

 ### App Dev Intern @ J.B.
 Hunt Transport

-I was assigned multiple stories relating to maintaining and updating a shipping/booking application.
+Over the course of a two-month long internship, I was assigned multiple stories relating to maintaining and updating a shipping/booking application.
+I worked closely with a mentor within a full-time team and participated in their two-week sprints.

 The application used Java in a Spring Boot architecture and was deployed into Azure Dev Ops pipelines.

 ### CS Research Assistant @ Southern Arkansas University

 Assisting my professor in research projects, with a focus on ViT (vision transformers) object detection.
-Primarily using Python.
+Primarily using Python and its libraries.

 ### Peer Tutor @ Southern Arkansas University